-When the current Pass through the primary winding, makes and breaks repeatedly by contact breaker, it induces a very high voltage in the secondary winding – about 50000 V. This high voltage from the secondary winding is transferred to the spark plug through ignition distributor to produce spark within the cylinder.
+When the current Pass through the primary winding, makes and breaks repeatedly by contact breaker, it induces a very high voltage in the secondary winding – about 50000 V. This high voltage from the secondary winding is transferred to the spark plug through the ignition distributor to produce a spark within the cylinder.

 1. Primary Winding

 2. Secondary Winding

 It is made up of thick copper wire having 200 to 300 turns insulated from each other

 It is made up of thin copper wire having a large number of turns about 21000 turns.
 The wires in the secondary winding are insulated from each other by enamel on the wire.

 It consists of a laminated iron core.
 It is used to store energy in the form of a magnetic field.

 In the ignition coil, the iron core is present at the centre, and the primary and secondary windings surround it.
 The primary winding consists of a thick wire of copper having 200 to 300 turns insulated from each other.
 On the other hand, the secondary winding is made up of thin copper wire having 2100 turns and insulated from each other by enamel on the wires and layers of oiled paper insulation.